punhin-ru/punhin-ru/README.md

 - 👋 Hi, my name is ilya punhin
-- 👀 I’m interested in web fllstack development
+- 👀 I’m interested in 3d-modelling in blender
-- 🌱 I’m currently learning html, css, js, php, sql
+- 🌱 I’m currently learning it

 <!---